kanakukko123/Pihole-with-salt/README.md

 # Teamspeak3-server
-This is my own module to setup a teamspeak server with salt to my windows 10 using saltstack master-slave.
+This is my module to setup Teamspeak3-server and make a secure key for it.
 This project is a part of Tero Karvises course called palvelintenhallinta.
 [Tero Karvinen](https://terokarvinen.com/).

 ## The module
 This module is made using ubuntu 20.04 LTS desktop.